UCF Knights: Golf

 The men's golf team was formed in 1979, and has appeared in NCAA Regionals 12 times, and have played in for the NCAA Championship four times.
 The last time the squad reached the championship was in 2009.
 The 2010 men's golf team were C-USA champions.
 The women's golf team was founded in 1982, and has made 9 NCAA Regional appearances, and has played for two NCAA Championship in 1996 and 2018.

 Bryce Wallor is the head coach for the men's golf team, and Courtney Trimble is the head coach for the women's team.
 The Knights men's golf team plays its home matches at the Rio Pinar Country Club.
 The Knights women's golf team plays its home matches at the RedTail Golf Course.
 The Knight's golf teams practice at the UCF Golf Practice Facility, located near the UCF campus at the Twin Rivers Golf Club in Oviedo.

 Numerous former Knight golfers have represented the UCF on the PGA and LPGA Tours, including Robert Damron and Cliff Kresge.

 Women's rowing

 The women's rowing team was formed in 1995.
-They have won 5 consecutive American Athletic Conference (AAC) Rowing championships, and have appeared in 6 NCAA Championships.
+They have won 5 American Athletic Conference (AAC) Rowing championships, and have appeared in 6 NCAA Championships.
 The team matched their highest placement (18th overall) in their most recent 2019 appearance.
 This included their highest ever boat placement with the Varsity 4 boat coming in 14th.
 The team sit with UCONN Women's Basketball and USF Women's Soccer as the only sports in the AAC to win 5 consecutive conference championships.
 The 2020 season begun briefly with a sweep at the metro cup regatta, but was ended early due to COVID-19.

 The Coaching team consists of Head Coach Becky Cramer and includes Assistant Coaches Rachel Klunder (Director of Operations), Mari Sundbo, and Montia Rice.